yogsototh/Scratch/multi/blog/Haskell-the-Hard-Way.md

 <code>f :: Num a => a -> a -> a</code>
 </pre>

-Hey?
+Uh?
 What is this strange type?

 ~~~
 Num a => a -> a -> a